devmanojnagarajan/youtubeExercise/README.md

     CSS3: For styling, including Flexbox and CSS Grid for complex layouts.

-This project is a part of my learning skills twards becoming a full stack developer.
+This project is a part of my learning skills towards becoming a full stack developer.